Ovarian Granulosa Cell Tumor: A Clinicoradiologic Series with Litera- ture Review

 Kilinc Y. B., Sari L., Toprak H., Gultekin M. A., Karabulut U. E., ŞAHİN N.

-• Keywords: Ovarian granulosa cell tumor, MRI, US, sex cord-stromal cells, juvenile granulosa cell tumors (JGCT), adult granu-losa cell tumors (AGCT), INITIAL DIAGNOSIS, METASTASIS, ADULT, CT
+• Anahtar Kelimeler: Ovarian granulosa cell tumor, MRI, US, sex cord-stromal cells, juvenile granulosa cell tumors (JGCT), adult granu-losa cell tumors (AGCT), INITIAL DIAGNOSIS, METASTASIS, ADULT, CT

 Background: Ovarian granulosa cell tumors that originate from the sex cord-stromal cells represent 2% to 5% of all ovarian cancers.
 These tumors constitute two subgroups according to their clinical and histopathological features: juvenile granulosa cell tumors (JGCT) and adult granulosa cell tumors (AGCT).
 Granulosa cell tumor (GCT) is considered to be a low-grade malignancy with a favorable prognosis.
 Methods: This case series includes four patients who were admitted to our university hospital and had an MRI examination within 5 years.
 Results: The histopathological subtype of granulosa tumor was the adult type in 3 patients and juvenile type in 1 patient.
 Even though it is extremely rare, bone metastases were present in one of our patients.
 Liver metastases were also detected in one patient.
 The MRI examination of tumors revealed a heterogeneous solid mass that contained cystic components in 3 patients.
 In one of our patients, the tumor had a multiseptated cystic feature, and all of the tumors were ovoid or round with smooth margins.
 T1 signal hyperintensity, not suppressed on fat saturation sequences, was observed in 3 patients, which represents its hemorrhagic content.
 Conclusion: Even though granulosa cell tumor shows a wide spectrum in terms of tumor appearance, some common findings have been shown and especially a hemorrhagic content could be a clue for us.
 The tumor is known to have a good prognosis, but it may have an unpredictable clinical course, so close follow-up is greatly important.